-In cases of non-compliance, the Applicant will receive a Failed System Validation Monitoring Notice and will have the opportunity to modify/recertify the installation and request a new monitoring site visit to the Program.
-Applicants must request a Final System Validation Monitoring Site Visit within ninety (90) calendar days from the date of the failed inspection.
+System Validation Monitoring Notice and will have the opportunity to modify/recertify the installation and request a new monitoring site visit to the Program.
+Applicants or selected REICs must request a Final System Validation Monitoring Site Visit within ninety (90) calendar days from the date of the failed inspection.
+Minor corrections31 can be validated via photographic documentation and will not require a new monitoring site visit.
+Once evidence of compliance with the identified condition is submitted to the satisfaction of the Program, the Final System Validation Payment will be recommended for disbursement.